aldryn/aldryn-events/docs/introduction/installation.rst

    Note that Aldryn Events doesn't use the the traditional Django ``/templates`` and ``/static directories``.
 Instead, it employs `Aldryn Boilerplates
    <https://github.com/aldryn/aldryn-boilerplates>`_, which makes it possible to to support
-   multiple different frontend schemes ('Boilerplates')and switch between them without a need for project-by-project file overwriting.
+   multiple different frontend schemes ('Boilerplates')and switch between them without the need for project-by-project file overwriting.

    Aldryn Events's templates and staticfiles will be found in named directories inside the